fallen-icarus/cardano-loans/README.md

 Upon the maturation of standards, decentralized identifiers (DIDs) can be incorporated with Cardano-Loans, further amplifying utility and interoperability.

 #### More Expressive Beacon Querying
-Currently, all loans are showed when querying the beacons no matter what the loan asset is.
-It would likely be better to allow querying based on the loan asset.
+Currently, all loans, no matter the asset(s), are fetched when querying the beacons.
+Honing in on specific loan(s) necessitates more filtering, which may become resource intensive if the number of available loans is large.
+It may be worthwhile to employ unique Beacons per loan-asset, though the trade-offs here are not yet clear.

 ### Other Considerations

 #### Version Compatibility
 Different versions of Cardano-Loans are not compatible with each other.
 That is, a borrower using v1 of the protocol cannot engage in loans with a lender using v2 of the protocol.
 However, they may use the same keys for both protocols, which (although resulting in different addresses/beacons) allows them to maintain their pseudonymous identities across versions.

 Due to the (potentially) large feature set, it may be the case that not all features can fit into a single script.
-If high-level language and low level plutus-core optimizations are not enough to address this, it may be necessary to split features across multiple versions of Cardano-Loans.
-Besides a mild inconvenience, there is no cost to doing this; credit history transcends any one version, and users may choose what version to use depending on what features they need.
+If high-level language and low level plutus-core optimizations are not enough to address this, it may be worthwhile to split features across multiple versions of Cardano-Loans.
+Besides a mild inconvenience, there is little downside to doing this; credit history transcends any one version, and users may choose which version to use depending on the features they need.

 ## Conclusion
-The Cardano-Loans protocol is a first-attempt at rethinking how the economy of Cardano could evolve.
-It forgoes reliance on global/external token prices in favor of incentivizing the creation of a CSL-native p2p credit-debt market.
-It is censorship-resistant, scalable, and straightforward in its design.
-Wallets and other frontends can integrate the protocol into their UI, and even provide all necessary API query services.
-Endogenous price & rate discovery empowers users to create their own economy, one that is (at least initially) decoupled from the existing financial system, in pursuit of something more fair, equal, and accessible to all.
+The Cardano-Loans protocol is one part in a broad rethinking of how the economy of Cardano could evolve.
+Users are incentivized to create an *endogenous* CSL-native credit/debt market that is synergistic with other p2p-DeFi protocols.
+Thanks to its simple design, the protocol can be easily integrated into existing frontend providers, with modular support for various querying pipelines.